dandichen/dandichen.github.io/_pages/about.md

 with30days_cnt:
   - outcome range: 0, 10
   - Manski bounds: -5.8456, 4.1544
-  - additional motonicity assumption: Y(1) <= Y(0) and E[Y(a)|A = 1, X = x] <= E[Y(a)|A = 0, X = x] both make sense, as patients who use telehealth tend to be more heaithier than those use in-person services.
+  - additional motonicity assumption: Y(1) <= Y(0) and  both make sense, as patients who use telehealth tend to be more heaithier than those use in-person services.
 Its lower bound with motonicity assumption is -0.020721, while IPW estimate is -0.1164, AIPW estimate is -0.10463, nearest neighbor propensity matching is -0.072519.
   - E-value = 1.260 with RR = 0.958, 95% CI = (0.850, 1.079)